 Retailers that offer a personalized customer experience notice their customers tend to put more value in their shopping basket, and they do it faster — leading to more frequent and higher-value checkouts.

-There are a number of ways to offer that revenue-driving level of personalization, especially when you have the power of a customer data platform (CDP) at your disposal.
+There are a number of ways to offer that revenue-driving level of grocery personalization, especially when you have the power of a customer data platform (CDP) at your disposal.
 With a CDP, you can pull all of your customer data into a single customer view and then use that unified data to launch personalized marketing campaigns.

 For instance, you can segment your customers by key data points like geography, demographics, or behaviors, all of which can be updated in real time to keep your efforts as relevant and revenue-driving as possible.

-This level of personalization is especially powerful for grocery businesses in 2022 as we see a recession on the economic horizon.
+This level of grocery personalization is especially powerful for grocery businesses in 2022 as we see a recession on the economic horizon.